What is a Brand Ambassador and What Do They Do?

-This blog post will focus on how ambassadors can help their brand.
+There are a variety of ways that brand ambassadors can help elevate a brand.
 This includes creating authentic, contextual content of real life users by taking on tasks such as written pieces, photo testimonials and video testimonials, and other important tasks.
-I will break down these actions in terms of their benefits and give examples of companies who have used them effectively.
+Discover the many ways that brand ambassadors help to boost brands below:

 Brand Ambassadors can write various content that is beneficial to the brand.
-This could mean short pieces, like product testimonials, or long pieces like blog posts.
+This could include short pieces, such as product testimonials, or long pieces like blog posts.
 Both are useful in their own way.

 Ambassador testimonials are impartial, making them valuable.
-They are useful because consumers know they are not paid content.
-Customers express emotion, which reaps positive benefits.
-A job preparation site, increased their conversion rates by 34% by placing attributed testimonials at the top of their product pages.
-How will your brand benefit from written testimonials by customer ambassadors?
+They are useful because consumers know these testimonials are not paid content.
+Customers express real emotion, which reaps positive benefits for the brand.
+For example, a job preparation site increased their conversion rates by 34% by placing attributed testimonials at the top of their product pages.

-Visual content has the potential to be especially powerful.
-Brand ambassadors collaborate with a brand to create visual content.
-Photo testimonials and product imagery can use this content.
+Photo testimonials and product imagery are great examples of visual UGC.
 In the book Brain Rules by John Medina, the author states that when someone hears a piece of information, they will only remember 10% of it after 3 days.
 By including pictures, they will remember 65% of it.
 This illustrates the power of visuals.

 Visuals help consumers remember your brand.
 They allow people with a low attention span to easily process the advantages of a product or company.
-This leads to increased engagement.
-Salesforce highlighted this.
-They found that User Generated Content (UGC) campaigns saw a 50% increase in engagement.
-Not only that, but according to Bazaarvoice, “51% of millennials trust user generated content more than anything on a company’s site, news articles, or blogs about the company or product, or advertising copy”.
+This leads to increased engagement, which is highlighted in a report which found that user-generated content featuring a brand drove 6.9x higher engagement than brand-generated content on Facebook.
 This re-enforces the value behind ambassador engagement and visual production.

 Ambassadors can make relevant content as well.
 Sourcing product imagery has a variety of advantages.
 A photograph can show a 360 degree view of the product or show the product styled in different ways.
 One of the main perks of UGC is to create a more relatable page for the consumer.